What do we do in school?

 We run parent workshops, invite guest speakers as well as in-house providers.
 We are always happy to chat to parents and discuss ideas around further reducing risks.

-Specific policy and processes.
+We have specific policy and processes.

 KEY QUESTIONS PARENTS ASK US